 80 Overseas Citizens of India move SC against Centre’s rules on free speech, employment

-They urged the Supreme Court to direct the government to not treat them as ‘second class citizens’.
+The OCIs urged the Supreme Court to direct the government not to treat them as ‘second class citizens’.

-Eighty Overseas Citizens of India have moved the Supreme Court seeking directions to the Centre to stop them from being treated as “second class citizens” and allow them to freely express their views against the government, The Times of India reported on Tuesday.
+Eighty Overseas Citizens of India have moved the Supreme Court seeking directions to the Centre to stop them from being treated as “second class citizens” and to allow them to freely express their views against the government, The Times of India reported on Tuesday.

 Overseas Citizenship of India is an immigration status that allows foreigners of Indian-origin to live and work in India indefinitely.
 This status is not available to applicants whose parents, grandparents or great-grandparents are Pakistani.
 Before the OCI scheme was launched in 2005, members of the diaspora could obtain Person of Indian Origin status.